qulle/oltb/README.md

     }
 });
 ```
+To have a `danger` prompt dialog, add the property `confirmClass: Dialog.Danger`.
+To change the text of the confirm button, add the property `confirmText: 'Your text'`.

 The dialogs could be extended with more options, but i want to keep the configuration as simple as possible.